buraglio/broken-v6only/README.md

 ## ***"IPv6-only" is defined as the ability to function at full capacity with all features in the complete absense of legacy IPv4.
 For some entries, this may mean that they exist as dual stack but have 100% functionality from a client or peer that has no legacy IPv4.***

-## This should probably turn into a database or better wiki page at some point.

 ## Legend:
 ### Y: Yes